spec-dev/workflows/test-spec-client-locally.md

-# Test the Spec Client Locally
+# Running the Spec Client Locally

 The following workflow will show you how to run the Spec client locally against your local Postgres database + how to add your first live table and see Spec in action.